storiedmoss153/MAE-563-Air-Prop-Project/README.md

 ## Scripts for running individual .f90 files

 ### Module Validation File
 This file is used to validate the modules against the given test cases.
-The initial case parameters are found in (data_files).
+The initial case parameters are found in [data_files](data_files).

 #### Running module_validation.f90
 ```